ksu-cs-textbooks/cis400/content/D-milestones-u21/04-milestone-2.md

 `Name`: _Chicago Dog_

-`Description`: _A kosher all-beef dog on a poppy-seed bun, topped with yellow mustard, chopped white onions, tomato slices, relish, a dill pickle spear, and a dash of celery salt._
+`Description`: _A kosher all-beef dog on a sesame-seed bun, topped with yellow mustard, chopped white onions, tomato slices, relish, a dill pickle spear, and a dash of celery salt._

-It should have its `Sausage` property set to `Sausage.Beef`, its `Bun` property set to `Bun.SesameSeed`, and the boolean properties for `YellowMustard`, `ChoppedOnions`, `TomatoSlices`, `SweetRelish`, `DillSpear`, `CelerySalt` all set to true.
+It should have its `Sausage` property set to `Sausage.Beef`, its `Bun` property set to `Bun.SesameSeed`, and the boolean properties for `YellowMustard`, `ChoppedOnion`, `TomatoSlices`, `SweetRelish`, `DillSpear`, `CelerySalt` all set to true.
 Other boolean properties should be false.

 #### Kansas City Dog
 Implement a class to represent the Kansas City Dog, named `KansasCityDog` in the file _KansasCityDog.cs_.
 It should have the following properties: